D. Michael Lindsay: Presidency of Gordon College

 On March 28, 2011, Michael Lindsay was announced as the eighth president of Gordon College and began his tenure on July 1 later that year.
 At age 39, when he assumed his position, Lindsay was the second youngest college president of any college or university nationally then ranked by U.S. News & World Report.

 When he was announced as the president, Lindsay received support from individuals such as Mark Noll, Myron Ullman, and Neil Clark Warren.
 He stated his intention to use his inaugural year to raise awareness about Gordon College around the country.
 He was inaugurated on September 16, 2011, in a ceremony that featured Nathan Hatch, the president of Wake Forest University.
 As part of the inaugural ceremonies, a worship service was performed with John Ortberg as the speaker.
 In his inaugural address, titled "Faithful Leadership for the Common Good," Lindsay set out three principles which he titled "The Gordon Commission": to "stretch the minds" of students, to "deepen the faith", and to "elevate the contribution."

+In 2014, Lindsay came under fire for signing a letter addressed to President Obama expressing his support for religious institutions to continue to seek federal funding while maintaining the right to discriminate against those who did not follow a religious institution’s policy on sexuality.
+As a result, Lynn, MA, public schools elected to end their partnership with the college.

+In 2017, Gordon college professor Margaret Deweese-Boyd sued President Lindsay and Gordon College for claims of workplace discrimination.
+Gordon sought to use the ministerial exception in the school’s defense, claiming Deweese-Boyd should be considered a minister in her social work professor role.
+Lindsay said that there were no “non-sacred roles” at the institution.
+Ultimately, the Massachusetts Supreme Court struck down this attempted use of the ministerial exception.
+Gordon College later settled with Deweese-Boyd.